-Each Participating Generator with a wind EIR must install and maintain equipment required by the ISO to support accurate power generation forecasting and the communication of such forecast, meteorological, and other required data in accordance to ISO New Resource Implementation process timeframe and the tariff appendix Q. The use of SODAR and/or LIDAR equipment may be an acceptable substitute for wind direction and velocity based on consultation and agreement with the forecast service provider and the ISO.
+Each Participating Generator with a wind EIR or Hybrid Resource with a VER component owner must install and maintain equipment required by the ISO to support accurate power generation forecasting and the communication of such forecast, meteorological, and other required data in accordance to ISO New Resource Implementation process timeframe and the tariff appendix Q. The use of SODAR and/or LIDAR equipment may be an acceptable substitute for wind direction and velocity based on consultation and agreement with the forecast service provider and the ISO.